[Hanamaki City, Iwate Prefecture] 1.4m deep! Japan's longest standing bath. A nostalgic, three-story wooden hot spring inn, "Fujisan Ryokan"

 Fujisan Ryokan

-Example of a dinner where you can enjoy the delicacies of the mountains and seas of Iwate Prefecture ©Fujisan Ryokan
+An example of a dinner where you can enjoy the bounty of Iwate Prefecture's mountains and seas ©Fujizo Ryokan

-All of the rooms in the main building of ``Fujisan Ryokan'' are made of Japanese zelkova wood, creating a very relaxing space.
-Meals are served in a semi-private dining room, and the kaiseki cuisine is made with mainly local ingredients, as well as seafood shipped directly from Sanriku.
+All rooms in the main building of Fujisan Ryokan are made of zelkova wood and feature a purely Japanese style, creating a very relaxing atmosphere.
+Meals are served in semi-private dining rooms, where kaiseki cuisine is served, featuring mainly local ingredients and seafood delivered directly from Sanriku.
 You can enjoy the flavors unique to Iwate Prefecture.
-We also have a wide selection of alcoholic beverages, including local sake from Iwate Prefecture.
+There is also a wide selection of alcoholic beverages, including local sake from Iwate Prefecture

 Fujisan Ryokan

-``Fujisan Ryokan'' is a hot spring inn that you should visit at least once, with the best standing bath in Japan and a 3-story wooden building nestled in nature.
+Fujizo Ryokan is a hot spring inn that you should visit at least once, with its charming three-story wooden building nestled in nature and the best standing bath in Japan

 INFORMATION